 FOR RESERVATIONS: email@example.com or call 1-203-253-1738

-Just Ponderin’ celebrated it’s seven year anniversary in August of 2019 and now (pinch us!) has thousands of followers from all around the world, including many professing a love of Maine.
+Just Ponderin’ will celebrate its tenth anniversary in August of 2022 and now (pinch us!) has thousands of followers from all around the world, including many who love and/or have connections to Maine.
 JoHn and I made a small island off of Boothbay Harbor our full-time home in 2017 and still can’t believe we get to live here.
-We now share our nearly 200 year-old home with a German ShepHerd harboring a royalty complex (HRH The Princess Bunny Blaze), and a new-to-us Second Hand Dog all the way from Oklahoma (Belle-ah).
-I’m thrilled to have Just Ponderin’ included in the Boothbay Register and Wiscasset Newspapers Just Ponderin’ is chock full of observations on - and celebrations of - the ordinary and extraordinary bits of everyday life.
-If you want to get in touch, give me a shout at email@example.com.
+We now share our nearly 200 year-old home with a German ShepHerd harboring a royalty complex (HRH The Princess Bunny Blaze), and a new-to-us Second Hand Dog all the way from Oklahoma (Belle/Belle-ah).
+I’m thrilled to have Just Ponderin’ included in the Boothbay Register and Wiscasset Newspapers.
+Just Ponderin’ is chock full of observations on - and celebrations of - the ordinary and extraordinary bits of everyday life.
+If you want to get in touch, give me a shout at firstname.lastname@example.org.
 And feel free to visit justponderin.com.
 I’d love that.
 Thanks for readin’. - Lisa

 Sarah Ruef-Lindquist, JD, CTFA